oechsler/oechsler/README.md

 ### Hey you,

-**I'm a computer science student** at Baden-Wuerttemberg Cooperative State University in Karlsruhe and work for medialesson GmbH in Pforzheim.
-During my spare time I like to create awesome apps, of which you can find a selection pinned below, other stuff can be found in the `Repositories` tab.
+**I'm a computer science student** at Baden-Württemberg Cooperative State University in Karlsruhe and work for medialesson GmbH in Pforzheim.
+During my spare time I like to create awesome apps & services, of which you can find a selection pinned below, other stuff can be found in the `Repositories` tab.

 #### Technologies
 I know a fair bit of technologies and languages already